 A widely read and quoted article from the NEJM by Stein in 2006 quote the value of 5% false positive rate and I suspect the 5% value, more or less, is what most physicians accept as correct.

 These data are derived from the famous PIOPED 11 study.
 The CTAs were read by two radiologists and the process to determine positive and negative was rigorous and detailed and can be found in the method section of the article.
 However it is not the case that the CTA was directly compared to the then gold standard of pulmonary angiogram,which ,of course, was also not done in the Hutchinson paper.
 Stein's paper reported a specificity of 95% .

-It is easy to discount the Miller paper but the Hutchinson paper is disconcerting particularly in light of my recent health events.I was diagnosed by CTA as having several PEs.I had the study re-read by a long time friend who is a radiologist who said he could detect no emboli.To "break the: tie I had my treating physician to review the study with a radiologist of his choice who concluded that there were several artifacts present that could be mistaken for emboli but that there were "one or two" he said likely were clots.
+It is easy to discount the Miller paper but the Hutchinson paper is disconcerting particularly in light of my recent health events.I was diagnosed by CTA as having several PEs.I had the study re-read by a long time friend who is a radiologist who said he could detect no emboli.To "break the: tie I had my treating physician to review the study with a radiologist of his choice who concluded ( unofficially meaning he did not submit a written report but was a curbstone consultation) that there were several artifacts present that could be mistaken for emboli but that there were "one or two" he said likely were clots.
 My doctor and I agreed to continue the apixaban for the agreed upon 3 months ( this was a provoked embolic situation).More on that "teaching moment " later.

 Addendum: 1/19/16 Overdiagnosis and false positive are related but distinctly different concepts.
 Overdiagnois refers to finding something that is really there but does not really need treatment and false positive refers to thinking you are finding something but it is not really there.Subsegmental emboli in CTPA may exemplify both concepts, particularly i n the case of the reading of a single subsegmental embolus.
 See Dr. Samuel Goldhaber's comments from Medscape found here.